 Description of the urinary system

-The bladder is a hollow muscular organ shaped like a balloon.
-It sits in the pelvis and is held in place by ligaments attached to other organs and the pelvic bones.
-The bladder stores urine until you are ready to empty it.
-A normal, healthy bladder can hold up to 16 ounces (almost half a liter) of urine comfortably for 2 to 5 hours.
+The bladder is a hollow, balloon-shaped organ that is located in the pelvis.
+It is held in place by ligaments attached to other organs and the pelvic bones, according to the Kidney & Urology Foundation of America.
+The bladder stores urine until the brain signals the bladder that the person is ready to empty it.
+A normal, healthy bladder can hold up to 16 ounces (almost half a liter) of urine comfortably for two to five hours.

 Diseases of the urinary system